 Certification and Licensure

 The National Board of Chiropractic Examiners (NBCE) governs the certification and licensure of chiropractors.
-All chiropractors must pass the national board exam by NBCE.
+Additionally, all chiropractors must pass the national board exam by NBCE.
 Lastly, they must get a state license for the state they intend to practice in.
-All chiropractors must also complete annual continuing education requirements in order to maintain their license.
+Ultimately, all chiropractors must also complete annual continuing education requirements in order to maintain their license.
 Make an appointment with a licensed chiropractor in Provo, UT, today!

 Other chiropractor services:

 - Neck Pain